 - Custom development

 Need specific effects or features added to libnice?
 With our strong expertise we would be happy to provide you a quote for implementing the feature you need.
 Learn more about our libnice and other custom development services offers here.

 Some background on Collabora and libnice

 Collabora developer Dafydd Harries started the libnice project in 2006 to create the first open source library implementing the ICE specification.
 Libnice quickly evolved into a multi-standard-compatible library capable of replacing Google's libjingle library.

-Youness Alaoui, a software developer at Collabora, is the current maintainer of libnice.
-He has refactored the library to provide both STUN and ICE APIs.
-Collabora developers made the library compatible with libjingle's ICE specification, as well as ICE Draft 19, MSN 8.x and WLM 2009 ICE specifications.
+Software developers at Collabora, Youness Alaoui and Olivier Crête, later refactored the library to provide both STUN and ICE APIs.
+Collabora made the library compatible with libjingle's ICE specification, as well as ICE Draft 19, MSN 8.x and WLM 2009 ICE specifications.
 Collabora also enhanced libnice to support proxies and TURN relays.